Irrigation in the Dominican Republic: Dominican Republic’s irrigation model: the road ahead

-According to FAO, despite of IMTP success in development WUB's capacities some areas within the program have room for improvement.
+According to FAO, despite IMTP's success in developing WUB's capacities some areas within the program have room for improvement.
 Those areas can be summarized as follow: (i) institutional capacity building has not been systematic.
 Follow up on existing support WUA has been concentrated only in certain issues, without due attention to certifying their organizational development and achievements; (ii) capacitation has not adequately included administrative skills, business like attitude, social and environmental topics; (iii) efforts have been concentrated on the WUBs, leaving the WUAs with little support to strengthen the capacities as organizations; (iv) irrigation infrastructure is usually transferred in poor shape demanding large investments; and (v) stronger legal support is needed for the transfer process.

 The challenge ahead cannot be faced with the existing policies and institutional settings.
 Deep institutional reform and policy framing is considered to be the most pressing need by FAO.
 The government is trying to reorient the role of the state in WRM and reduce dependency on governmental financing.
 The proposal for the new Water Law introduces the National Water Commission as the regulatory authority of Water, and to which the entities in charge of regulating the different subsectors of services from water (water supply to population, irrigation and hydropower), will be ascribed to.
 This means that INDRHI will concentrate on regulating irrigation services, where the WUA will be operating the irrigation systems.